Highlights Tours at the Downtown Campus (27 Pleasant St)

-Docent led highlights tours are offered daily Tuesday-Saturday at 11:00 a.m. and Sundays at 2:00 p.m.
+Docent led highlights tours are offered Tuesday, Thursday, and Saturday at 11:00 a.m.

 Highlights Tours are included with admission and are offered on a first come, first served basis.
-The Captain Elias Davis House (c.1804) is not currently open for tours.
+The Captain Elias Davis House (c.1804) is open with a docent guide only.

 The Museum offers a variety of walking tours in and around Cape Ann throughout the year.
-Walking tours include, but are not limited to: Fitz Henry Lane on Foot and Online, Public Sculpture and Hopper's Houses.
+Walking tours include, but are not limited to: Fitz Henry Lane in Gloucester, Joe Garland's Gloucester, the Bones of Homes, and Hopper's Houses.
 Museum admission is included with the cost of these special guided tours.
 Reservations are required.

 Private group tours can be scheduled by appointment and can be tailored to best fit the specific needs and interests of the group.
 Choose one of these popular options or build your own experience: